Benedikt History, Family Crest & Coats of Arms

 The Benedikt surname is thought to be derived from the Latin personal name Benedictus, a name that meant "blessed."

 The surname Benedikt was first found in Westphalia, where the family played a large role in the tribal conflicts of the area, and would later contribute greatly to the development of an emerging nation.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

 Early History of the Benedikt family

-Another 165 words (12 lines of text) covering the years 1525 and 1708 are included under the topic Early Benedikt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Benedikt research.
+Another 120 words (9 lines of text) covering the years 1525 and 1708 are included under the topic Early Benedikt History in all our PDF Extended History products and printed products wherever possible.

 Benedikt Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Benedikt include Benditt, Bendett, Bendict, Benditte, Bendette, Bendet, Benedikt and many more.

 Early Notables of the Benedikt family (pre 1700)